 Deciding If You Should Use Cobra

-When you leave a job (whether voluntarily or involuntarily) and don't have a new job that provides health insurance, you may questions if you should you sign up for COBRA.
+When you leave a job (whether voluntarily or involuntarily) and don't have a new job that provides health insurance, you may have questions about whether you should sign up for COBRA.
 Of course, you need some kind of health insurance, but COBRA may or may not be your best option.

-Meanwhile, you can compare the costs and benefits of each plan.
+Compare the costs and benefits of each plan option.
 If you are currently undergoing treatments, it may be in your best interest to go with COBRA so you don't have to change doctors or treatment plans.
-Although, if you're unhappy, now is the time to change.
+Although if you're unhappy, now is the time to change.

-Regardless of which choice you make, you're pretty much stuck with that until the next open enrollment period, or COBRA comes to an end.
+Regardless of which choice you make, you're pretty much stuck with that until the next open enrollment period or when your COBRA benefits come to an end.
 Of course, if you have a qualifying life event, like marrying someone with health care coverage who can add you to their plan, you can change at that time.
 Whatever you decide, it's something you'll have to deal with until you get a new job with health coverage.

 Make a careful comparison of the costs.
 You might balk at the monthly cost of COBRA versus the ACA plan, but check things like deductibles and figure out what is best for you and your family.

 Don't panic if you get the flu or break a leg.
-COBRA is retroactive back to the last day of company coverage, as long as you sign up and pay your premiums within the allowed 60 day period.
+COBRA is retroactive back to the last day of company coverage, as long as you sign up and pay your premiums within the time allowed.